 The Good

-Sharpness – The Nikon 40mm f2 has great center sharpness.
-I wasn’t really demanding that out of a 40mm f2 compact lens, but the center sharpness is surprising.
-However, sharpness does fall off a little towards the edges and get a little softer in the corners wide open.
+I wasn’t expecting a lot out of a 40mm f2 compact lens, but the center sharpness was surprising.
+However, sharpness does fall off a little towards the edges and gets a little softer in the wide-open corners.
 Also, this lens will lose some of its sharpness at close distances.
-Anything under maybe 5 feet will soften up and you’ll probably want to stop down to f4 by the minimum focus distance if you demand absolute sharpness at close focus.
+Anything under maybe 5 feet will soften up, and you’ll probably want to stop down to f4 by the minimum focus distance if you demand absolute sharpness at close focus.

-These coatings also allow you to use the lens in bright sunny conditions without losing contrast or clarity.
+These coatings also allow you to use the lens in bright, sunny conditions without losing contrast or clarity.
 Images are high in global contrast and saturation.

 The Bad